 How much does a certificate of title bond cost in Alaska?

-By posting a certificate of title bond in Alaska, a principal (vehicle owner) states:
+By posting a certificate of title bond in Alaska, the vehicle owner states that:

-- that he or she is the true owner of the vehicle
+- he or she is the true owner of the vehicle

-- that there is no defect in or undisclosed security interest on the title of the vehicle
+- there is no defect in, or undisclosed security interest on, the title of the vehicle

-- that any former owner, second party or subsequent purchaser of the vehicle will be protected from financial loss caused by the issuance of the certificate of title
+- any former owner, second party, or subsequent purchaser of the vehicle will be protected from financial loss caused by the issuance of the certificate of title

 Submit a bond request to get bonded for as low as $100!